ethitter/View-All-Posts-Pages/README.md

 ### 0.8 ###
 * When WordPress determines a request is a 404, don't activate the plugin's functionality.
 * Convert the plugin to a singleton.
-* Audit entire plugin for translation readyness.
+* Audit entire plugin for translation readiness.
 * Correct phpdoc.

 ### 0.7 ###